isomerpages/moe-northbrookssec/_parents/Sec One 2025 Posting Matters/Section 2: Administrative Matters What you need to do.md

 </p>
 <p>All applicants will be put on the waiting list.
 The school’s decision
-will be made after the vacancies are ascertained following the release of the Secondary 1 posting results and deadline for online appeal application is over.&nbsp;</p>
+will be made after the vacancies are ascertained following the release of the Secondary One posting results and deadline for online appeal application is over.&nbsp;</p>
 <p>Pending the outcome of appeal, all applicants are required to report to
 the school that they are posted to by the Ministry of Education on 2 January